 When ready to serve, cut the cheesecake bars with a clean knife into pieces and serve.
 Since the crumble topping can make them tricky to cut, I like to use a serrated knife to cut them.
 This way I can carefully "saw" through the crumble without turning the blueberry crumble bars into a mess.

-Pro Tips to make Cheesecake
+Pro Tips for making Cheesecake

 Room Temperature Ingredients are the key!